 - Details about the tractor and trailer involved in the collision

-- Permits and licenses that covered the tractor and trailer on the day of your crash
+- Permits and licenses that covered the tractor and trailer on the day of your accident

 - Trucker’s daily logs that will contain vital information regarding the truck driver’s driving and resting periods